EAR, ENT

 Labyrinthitis

-• Hearing loss is the main distinguishing factor between labyrithitis and BPPV.
+• Key Differentiating Feature: Hearing loss (uncommon in BPPV) is the primary distinguishing factor between labyrinthitis and other types of peripheral vertigo.

 Leave a Reply